Master the Oklahoma Twister Quilt Block: A Confident Beginner's Guide to Perfect Pinwheels 🌀

 With your favorite quarter inch foot installed, stitch a 1/4" away from both sides of both lines.

-Due to their larger size, I chose to pin the patches together to keep them for shifting during sewing.
+Due to their larger size, I chose to pin the patches together to keep them from shifting during sewing.

 Repeat for the second pair of #1/#2 squares.
 Press the units flat to set all the seams all at once.